edlink/docs/api/v2.0/user/introduction.md

-> Version 2.0 of the Edlink User API will be available in Fall 2021.
+> Version 2.0 of the Edlink User API will be available in Spring 2022.